MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

     (123456,'Amatriciana');
     ```

 1. Finally, in the Tables area of the same lakehouse, [you can create a OneLake shortcut to your Iceberg table](#create-a-table-shortcut-to-an-iceberg-table).
-This will ensure your Iceberg table appears as a Delta Lake table for consumption across Fabric.
+This ensures your Iceberg table appears as a Delta Lake table for consumption across Fabric.

 ## Troubleshooting